Caisse de Dépôt et de Gestion

-The Caisse de dépot et de gestion (/fr/, lit.
+The Caisse de dépôt et de gestion (/fr/, lit.
 'Deposit and Management Fund', abbr.
-CDG) is a state-owned financial institution which manages long-term savings in Morocco.
-Given its substantial assets it also acts as a large investor in the country, especially in the tourism sector.
-It possesses many subsidiaries operating in various sectors of the Economy.
+CDG) is a state-owned financial institution responsible for the collection, protection and investment of long-term savings in Morocco.
+It manages regulated funds and plays a significant role as an institutional investor in the national economy, notably in sectors such as real estate, tourism and infrastructure.
+The group operates through numerous subsidiaries active across various areas of the economy.

-The CDG handles in particular the savings of the RCAR (Régime Collectif d'Allocations de Retraite) and the CNRA (Caisse Nationale de Retraites et d'Assurances) pension funds which groups the retirement contributions of the employees of state-owned companies and agencies.
-Between 2005 and 2008, CDG gained substantial funding when it acquired the management of the retirement savings of the OCP, the world's leading phosphate producer and exporter.
-CDG is modeled after the French fund Caisse des dépôts et consignations.
+CDG notably administers pension and insurance funds, including the RCAR (Régime Collectif d'Allocations de Retraite) and the CNRA (Caisse Nationale de Retraites et d'Assurances), which pool retirement contributions from employees of state-owned enterprises and public institutions.
+Between 2005 and 2008, its assets under management increased significantly following the transfer of retirement funds from the OCP Group, one of the world's leading phosphate producers and exporters, to the RCAR system.